jka6502/stratum/README.md

 Although possible in the browser, through some arcane trickery, this practise is rather unintuitive - it makes assumptions about a global variable reacting differently depending on the source file it is referenced in.
-It is better to wrap a module in a function scope (you are doing that anyway, aren't you?), and use local variables to maintain internal relationships, then explicitly export any functions or objects.
+It is better to wrap a module in a function scope (you are doing that anyway, aren't you?), use local variables to maintain internal relationships, then explicitly export any functions or objects required.

 ## Gotchas